Data as Culture

 Previously Head of Arts Programme at the London Science Museum, Hannah commissioned and collected over 100 emerging, mid-career and blue-chip artists.

 She regularly speaks and writes on art and science, new media, new institutionalism and digital creative industries, and enjoys teaching and lecturing to art, photography and curating students.

-ODI and Data as Culture branding by Adrian Philpott, Philpott Design.
+ODI and Data as Culture branding, and exhibition designs by Adrian Philpott, Philpott Design.